aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom/element/getattributenames/_index.md

 ---
 title: Element.GetAttributeNames
 second_title: Aspose.SVG for .NET API Reference
-description: Element method.
+description: Element GetAttributeNames method.
 Returns the attribute names of the element as an Array of strings.
 If the element has no attributes it returns an empty array
 type: docs
 weight: 240
 url: /net/aspose.svg.dom/element/getattributenames/